freenas/freenas-docs/userguide/install.rst

 Unmount any mounted partitions on the USB thumb drive.
 Check that the USB thumb drive has only one partition, or partition table errors will be shown on boot.
 If needed, use Disk Utility to set up one partition on the USB drive.
-Selecting "free space" when creating the partition works fine.
+Selecting :guilabel:`Free space` when creating the partition works fine.

 Determine the device name of the inserted USB thumb drive.
 From TERMINAL, navigate to the Desktop, then type this command::